EdPike365/GatsbyHeadStyleBoss/README.md

 ## Component Notes:

 - StyleSelector: All styles are listed.
 I use a normal `<style>` component and the `onchange` event handler so a giant red warning sign pops up during `gatsby develop`.
 The linter also fusses about how I should use `onblur`.
+Figuring out how to suppress those is on my backburner.
 - DarkModeToggle: Will enable the last style with `use` containing `dark`.

 ## Coming Soon

 - Manually test on more browsers
-- Node module, Gatsby plugin
 - Manage CSS style sheet `<link>`s (currently only tested on `<style>`)
-- Minify your style sheets and `HSB_Browser.js` at SSR.
-- More efficient SSR **build**: change to read files once, inject many times.
-Currently, during build, runs entire process on every page.
-- Auto JS unit test.
-Selenium test for runtime.
-- Add `use` `never` for those edge cases.
+- Add `use` = `never` for those edge cases.
-- Move `minifyCSS` setting to per style entry.

-## History

-Written originally for Gatsby 3 to fix dynamic theming issues.

-### Wish List

-- Dark Mode
-- No bright flash on initial Dark Mode load.
-- Multiple User Selectable Styles
-- CSS variables in the `:root` and offer the styles by modifying the variable values using layered css sheets, not by assigning whole new classes to the body, etc., with JS.
-- No black box plugins.
-- Compatible with `Emotion CSS`

-### The Problem
+### Notes

 - If CSS files were loaded by a React component using `import`, Gatsby 3's Webpack configuration combined the contents with multiple CSS files into one common CSS file, in unpredicatable order, wrecking cascading behavior.
 The Webpack config was super complicated so I did not want to modify it.
 - I attempted to add CSS configuration in the `gatsby-config` file and to leverage Gatsby's cool GraphQL.
 I had the file contents loaded into GraphQL as well.
 But when I tried to inject them into `html.js` via `gatsby-ssr.js`, I could not get access to GraphQL, so I could not access the configuration or inject the styles or JS code (using `onPreRenderHTML()`).
-- I tried to use the `use-dark-mode` Gatsby plugin but it did not support multiple style sheets being enabled and disabled.
-It forces you to modify the "body" class.
+- I tried to use the `gatsby-use-dark-mode` Gatsby plugin but it did not support multiple style sheets being enabled and disabled.
 Too limited.
 - Luckily, `gatsby-ssr.js` **_does_** allow access to the file system because it only runs on the server.
 Head Style Boss takes advantage of this to turn my dreams into reality....

 ## Helpful Links